 I’m all about balancing the big picture with the nitty gritty.
 I make decisions about the best way to introduce new features, how they fit into the user experience and how we can achieve great results within technical and time constraints.
 Then I get my hands dirty.
 On any given day, you might find me with my design hat on, creating wireframes, mock-ups, graphics and animations, style guides, logos and any other artwork.
-Otherwise I’ll be working on the front-end, producing prototypes, implementing designs and interactions into the final product, reviewing code or writing documentation.
+Otherwise I’ll be working on the front-end, producing prototypes, implementing designs, tweaking interactions, reviewing code or writing documentation.

 My full time role is only half the story.
 I’m always busy

 working away on other projects.
 At the moment I’m

 moonlighting as a type designer, creating a number of